-Configure ethernet device
+Configure ethernet device\

 'Configure ethernet device' will prompt the user for a device (number only,) then bring up a screen with the current interface configuration data.
 The user will then be prompted you for new data.
 To complete configuration of an ethernet interface, you will need an IP address (numeric, in form A.B.C.D), a netmask (frequently 255.255.255.0,) a broadcast address (frequently A.B.C.255,) and a network address (frequently A.B.C.0).
 After entering these parameters, you will be prompted for confirmation and returned to the main menu.
-If you want an interface to use DHCP, then enter "DHCP" in place of the IP address.
-Ethernet configuration data is stored in files named ethip, and are stored in the /etc/sysconfig directory.
-These files are read and used by the /etc/sysconfig/ethcfg.sh script, which is run at boot time.